2.0 Wildlife Identification

 5. The same species may be selected more than once for identification.
 For example, both an antler and track of a white-tailed deer may appear on the contest.

-6. Junior and Senior contestants will have 30 minutes to identify about 30 items and record information on the scorecard.
+6. Junior and Senior contestants will have 30 minutes to identify 30 items and record information on the scorecard.

 Additional Information